upvalue/arete/README.md

 - Precise, compacting garbage collection.

-- Somewhat self-hosting: Arete is bootstrapped on a simple, highly minimal interpreted subset of Scheme, which is replaced with a bytecode compiler before user programs are run.
+- Somewhat self-hosting: Arete is bootstrapped on a simple, highly minimal interpreted subset of Scheme, which is replaced with a bytecode compiler written in Scheme before user programs are run.

 - Windows/MSVC support (not always a given for lisps)